Liquid Swords

-Liquid Swords is the second solo studio album by American rapper and Wu-Tang Clan member GZA, released on November 7, 1995, by Geffen Records.
+Liquid Swords is the second solo studio album by the American rapper and Wu-Tang Clan member GZA, released on November 7, 1995, by Geffen Records.
 Recording sessions for the album began midway through 1995 at producer RZA's basement studio in the New York City borough of Staten Island.
 The album heavily samples dialogue from the martial arts film Shogun Assassin and maintains a dark atmosphere throughout, incorporating lyrical references to chess, crime and philosophy.
 Liquid Swords features numerous guest appearances from the other eight members of Wu-Tang Clan along with Wu-Tang affiliate Killah Priest.

 Upon its release, Liquid Swords peaked at number nine on the Billboard 200 chart, and number two on the Top R&B/Hip-Hop Albums chart.
 The Recording Industry Association of America (RIAA) certified the album platinum in sales nearly 20 years after its release.
 Liquid Swords received critical acclaim for its complex lyricism and hypnotic musical style.
 Over the years, its recognition has grown, with a number of famous publishers proclaiming it to be one of the greatest hip hop albums of all time.
 In 2007, the Chicago Tribune cited it as "one of the most substantial lyrical journeys in hip-hop history".

 Background and recording

 Following the success of two earlier Wu-Tang Clan solo albums – Method Man's Tical and Ol' Dirty Bastard's Return to the 36 Chambers: The Dirty Version, Wu-Tang member Raekwon began recording his acclaimed debut Only Built 4 Cuban Linx... in early 1995.
 While he and producer RZA were putting the final touches on that album, RZA and GZA began writing and recording what would eventually become Liquid Swords.
-In regards to their decision to begin the album at the time they did, GZA later commented "We (Wu-Tang) were on a roll, and it was the perfect time to get in the studio and just do it."
+In regards to their decision to begin the album at the time they did, GZA later commented, "We (Wu-Tang) were on a roll, and it was the perfect time to get in the studio and just do it."

 "I'm on a different level, trying to be cinematic," he remarked.
 "Like that shit in 'Killah Hill' where the kid gets his leg cut to hide the dope – that shit really happened, but I'm trying to make it more visual.
 Liquid Swords is a concept of being lyrically sharp, flowing like liquid metal – mercury, y'know?
 It comes from this flick, Legend of the Liquid Sword, where people would get their head cut off but it would still be on their shoulders.
 No one else would notice, because the sword was so sharp.
 Wu-Tang is a sword style, and this here is the sharpest.
 I'd rather slip on the pavement than slip on my tongue."